 Moxibustion is a great therapy to learn for home use.
 It can help with pain and many other conditions at home.

-It is best to be shown the proper methods and regions for application by a trained professional.
+It is best to first be shown the proper methods and regions for application by a trained professional.
 They can show you how to use moxibustion sticks safely.

 Of course, you must have access to an environment that allows a lot of smoke as moxa sticks can get quite smoky!